1. Forside

 When you buy a co-op apartment, you are expected to take part in joint duties, such as maintaining the property, making financial decisions etc.

 This is also the case for condominium owners but to a lesser extent.
 Even though you own your home, you still share roofs, common areas etc., with the other tenants in the building.
+As such, you are expected to contribute to maintenance expenses.

 Your choice of apartment might limit your refurbishing dreams